HigherOrderCO/Kind/README.md

 Formality-Core is, essentially, the Lambda Calculus, which is just a fancy name for the subset of JavaScript and Python that has only functions.
-Its first primitive operation, the beta reduction, is, again, a fancy name, for "function application".
-To be precise, it says that, to evaluate a term in the shape `((x) => <body>)(<argm>)`, one must make sure that `<argm>` doesn't have any variable named `x`, replace every occurrence of `x` by `<argm>` in `<body>` and return `<body>.
+Its first primitive operation is the beta reduction, which is just a fancy name for "function application".
+It says that, to evaluate a term in the shape `((x) => <body>)(<argm>)`, one must 1. make sure that `<argm>` doesn't have any variable named `x`, 2. replace every occurrence of `x` by `<argm>` in `<body>`, 3. return `<body>`.
 The second primitive operation, dereference, merely substitutes references to top-level definitions by their values.

 For example, this program: `(k) => ((x) => (t) => t(x)(x))((y) => y)` is
 evaluated to `(k) => (t) => t((y) => y)((y) => y)` after one beta-reduction.
-Since there are no more beta-reductions left, the evaluation is complete, or in "normal form".
+Since there are no more beta-reductions left, the evaluation is complete: the term is in "normal form".
 If that process isn't clear, a separate study of the Lambda Calculus might be helpful.

 Formality-Core doesn't define any evaluation order or strategy.
 It could be evaluated strictly as in JavaScripy and Python, lazily as in Haskell, or